aws/karpenter-provider-aws/website/content/en/docs/concepts/nodeclasses.md

 If `amiSelectorTerms` match more than one AMI, Karpenter will automatically determine which AMI best fits the workloads on the launched worker node under the following constraints:

 * When launching nodes, Karpenter automatically determines which architecture a custom AMI is compatible with and will use images that match an instanceType's requirements.
+    * Note that Karpenter **cannot** detect any requirement other than architecture.
+If you need to specify different AMIs for different kind of nodes (e.g. accelerated GPU AMIs), you should use a separate `EC2NodeClass`.
 * If multiple AMIs are found that can be used, Karpenter will choose the latest one.
 * If no AMIs are found that can be used, then no nodes will be provisioned.
 {{% /alert %}}